OHDSI/TheBookOfOhdsi/PatientLevelPrediction.md

 |:-------- |:----------- |:-------------- |
 | Starting variance | The starting variance of the prior distribution. | 0.1 |

 Note that the variance is optimized by maximizing the out-of-sample likelihood in a cross-validation, so the starting variance has little impact on the performance of the resulting model.
-However, picking a starting variance that is too far from the optimal value may lead to long fitting time.
+However, picking a starting variance that is too far from the optimal value may lead to long fitting time. \index{variance} \index{hyper-parameter} \index{cross-validation}

 ### Gradient boosting machines

 Gradient boosting machines is a boosting ensemble technique and in our framework it combines multiple decision trees.
 Boosting works by iteratively adding decision trees but adds more weight to the data-points that are misclassified by prior decision trees in the cost function when training the next tree.
-We use Extreme Gradient Boosting, which is an efficient implementation of the gradient boosting framework implemented in the xgboost R package available from CRAN.
+We use Extreme Gradient Boosting, which is an efficient implementation of the gradient boosting framework implemented in the xgboost R package available from CRAN. \index{gradient boosting} \index{xgboost}

 Table: (\#tab:gbmParameters) Hyper-parameters for gradient boosting machines.